apollographql/rust-best-practices/book/chapter_04.md

 ## 4.4 Reserve `anyhow` for Binaries

-`anyhow` is an amazing crate, and quite useful for projects that are begining and need accelerated speed.
-However, there is a turning point where it just painfully propagates through your code, considering this, `anyhow` is recomended only for **binaries**, where ergonomic error handling is needed and there is no need for precise error types:
+`anyhow` is an amazing crate, and quite useful for projects that are beginning and need accelerated speed.
+However, there is a turning point where it just painfully propagates through your code, considering this, `anyhow` is recommended only for **binaries**, where ergonomic error handling is needed and there is no need for precise error types:

 ```rust
 use anyhow::{Context, Result, anyhow};